fusedio/fused-docs/docs/user-guide/out/retool.md

 ![alt text](https://fused-magic.s3.us-west-2.amazonaws.com/docs_assets/retool-1.png)

-It's that easy.
-The following two sections show how to interchange data with the map component you just created.
-That's a bit more elaborate, but you're in good hands.
+The following two sections show how to interchange data with the map component.

 ## 3. Pass data from a UI component to the map (optional)